HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.debugger-extension.md

 ![Debugger Quickpick](/assets/debug-init-config-jasl8at7p4lw.png)

-Instead of defining the initial content of the `launch.json` statically in the `package.json`, it is possible to compute the initial configurations dynamically by implementing a `DebugConfigurationProvider` (for details see the section [[vs.1.7.#using-a-debugconfigurationprovider]]).
+Instead of defining the initial content of the `launch.json` statically in the `package.json`, it is possible to compute the initial configurations dynamically by implementing a `DebugConfigurationProvider` (for details see the section [using-a-debugconfigurationprovider](#using-a-debugconfigurationprovider)).

 **configurationSnippets** define launch configuration snippets that get surfaced in IntelliSense when editing the `launch.json`.
 As a convention, prefix the `label` attribute of a snippet by the debug environment name so that it can be clearly identified when presented in a list of many snippet proposals.